How To Rank a Service Area Business (SAB) in Multiple Cities

 You can go into your Google Business Profile dashboard and change the Storefront Address and Service Area sections as needed.

-This is a great feature for growing businesses and frequently adding new cities to their service coverage area.
+This is an excellent feature for growing businesses and frequently adding new cities to their service coverage area.

 Projecting Future Google Business Profile Updates

 The challenge of ranking outside one’s own zip code is just one in a series of many more.
-As Google endlessly finds ways to improve its service, there will surely be more changes to frustrate business owners and DIY marketers alike.
+As Google finds ways to improve its service, there will surely be more changes that will frustrate business owners and DIY marketers.

 It’s important to understand these challenges as they arise so that you can find ways to overcome them.

 Here at DataPins, we must stay abreast of all such changes in ranking criteria and other marketing trends.
-Our software was designed to address these service area challenges specifically.
+Our software was designed specifically to address these service area challenges.

 You must verify your physical location with Google, but you can then hide it from the public